pscdasilva54/gcdata/README.md

 meantbodygyrostdz

-Means and standard deviations of values from the gyroscope after some signal filtering of Jerk signals along x, y or z.
+Means and standard deviations of values from the gyroscope, after some signal filtering, of Jerk signals along x, y or z.

 meantbodygyrojerkmeanx
 meantbodygyrojerkmeany